giordano-lucas/merged-midd/README.md

-# Refactored MIDD dataset for Named Entity Recognition (NER) on Invoice documents
+# Merged MIDD dataset for Named Entity Recognition (NER) on Invoice documents

 Attempt to merge all `.csv` files of the MIDD dataset into a single file stored in the JSON format.